 - Next time, contract the muscles and take the lift to the second floor.
 Exhale as you contract, and resume breathing as you hold for a count of five, and then slowly release.

-- Continue this again taking the lift finally to the third floor.
+- Repeat this, finally taking the lift to the third floor.

 As you practice this each day, aim to squeeze harder to take the lift higher, and to hold the lift for longer at each floor.
 Increase the number of ‘lifts’ you do each time, but remember to rest between sets of squeezes.
 You may find it helpful to count and record how long you can hold for and how many squeezes you can do so that you can see your progress.

 Try to build these exercises into your daily routine – ideally five times a day - and also use them whenever you think you may be about to leak urine, particularly if you are about to sneeze or cough.